Adil-Ijaz7/Adil-Ijaz7/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Flutter Application Development
+- 🔭 &nbsp; I’m currently diving into Data Science development.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and building innovative software solutions and quick hacks.
-- 🎓 &nbsp; Undergraduate Computer Science at Sukkur Institute of Business Administration.
+- 🎓 &nbsp; Pursuing a Bachelor's in Computer Science at Sukkur IBA University.
 - 💼 &nbsp; Front-end web developer and ethical hacker.
 - 🌱 &nbsp; Enthusiast in Cyber Security and Artificial Intelligence.
-- ✍️ &nbsp; Watching Anime and trying out the latest design trends as hobbies/side hustles.
+- ✍️ &nbsp; Anime enthusiast and design trend explorer in my free time.
-- ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; ☕ Fueled by coffee — because great code starts with a great brew.

 <h3>🛠 Tech Stack</h3>